 What is institutional sexism?

-So how can you promote gender equality in your workplace?
+So, how can you promote gender equality in your workplace?
 Well, the good news is that you want to do something about it.
 That's the first step to initiating change.
-Here are four ideas for combating institutionalized discrimination in your workplace:
+Here are six ideas for combating institutionalized discrimination in your workplace

 1. Create a diversity committee.

 Dr. Cherry Collier of Personality Matters, INC., suggests forming a group of in-house advocates to oversee efforts to promote equality in your workplace.
 Creating a committee to routinely discuss issues minorities in the office face — including gender equality — and develop practices to address them can help you work together as a team to find solutions.

 2. Be open about the company's efforts to promote diversity — and request input from employees.

 You can't fix it you don't know what's broken.
 Explain to your employees that you're trying to work on issues like everyday sexism in the workplace and want their feedback.

 You might, for instance, ask for their participation in an anonymous survey.
 Once you receive responses, actually read them, and try to address them.
 Also, ask for suggestions on ways to tackle the problems.